www3838438/dbu/doc/custom.md

 ##### config/includes.installer

-`preseed.cfg` is used to preconfigure the _installer_ using [preseeding](https://www.debian.org/releases/stable/i386/apb.html).
+`preseed.cfg`: used to preconfigure the _installer_ using [preseeding](https://www.debian.org/releases/stable/i386/apb.html).

 ##### config/preseed

-`*.chroot.cfg` is used to preseed debconf values for the actual live system.
+`*.chroot.cfg`: used to preseed debconf values for the resulting live system.

-### Documentation
+### Documentation generator

-#### Packages documentation

-Some keywords in comment fields can be used to configure end-user package documentation pages in [doc/packages](packages/). live-build ignores lines starting with `#` in package lists. `scripts/docègenerator.sh` supports the following fields:
+Include one of the following fields in your package list to configure automatic generation of package documentation pages in [doc/packages](packages/), [doc/packages.md](packages.md):

  * `#Name`: Name for the package list (eg. Libreoffice office suite)
  * `#Screenshot`: package name to link to on screenshots.debian.net